-Chicago's Woman Made Gallery and New York's Slowinski Gallery recently displayed art work that defames Roman Catholicism.
-The Chicago exhibit, which began January 25 and ended February 23, featured many displays and was titled "Mary, Mary, Quite Contrary."
-The New York exhibit, which began February 14 and ended March 2, showed one of the Chicago displays titled "The Annunciation."
-Both were graphically demeaning of the Virgin Mary, Our Blessed Mother.
+Chicago's Woman Made Gallery and New York's Slowinski Gallery have recently displayed art work that defames Roman Catholicism.
+The Chicago exhibit, which began January 25 and ends February 23, features many displays and is titled "Mary, Mary, Quite Contrary."
+The New York exhibit, which began February 14 and ends March 2, is showing one of the Chicago displays titled "The Annunciation."
+Both are graphically demeaning of the Virgin Mary, Our Blessed Mother.

-The Chicago exhibit displayed the work of Susan Edwards' "Mary and Her Dog, Yellow."
-Edwards posed the question, "Why do people believe that she conceived a child without having sex yet can't accept that she might have had a dog?"
-In a display by Mary Ellen Croteau, a statue of Mary was covered with newspaper headlines that read, "Man indicted in wife's slaying" and "Rape victim dies of stab wounds."
+The Chicago exhibit displays the work of Susan Edwards' "Mary and Her Dog, Yellow."
+Edwards poses the question, "Why do people believe that she conceived a child without having sex yet can't accept that she might have had a dog?"
+In a display by Mary Ellen Croteau, a statue of Mary is covered with newspaper headlines that read, "Man indicted in wife's slaying" and "Rape victim dies of stab wounds."
 The Woman Made Gallery offers a blasphemous display every year, following Christmas.
 According to gallery spokeswoman Beate Minkovski, "We do a show like this after the holidays because people need sobering up."

-Jennifer Karady's "The Annunciation," which was also shown in New York, is a photograph of the archangel Gabriel dressed in white with large feathers; Gabriel is shown offering a pregnant Mary a wire coat hanger and in the background is a decaying church.
+Jennifer Karady's "The Annunciation," which is also shown in New York, is a photograph of the archangel Gabriel dressed in white with large feathers; Gabriel is shown offering a pregnant Mary a wire coat hanger and in the background is a decaying church.
 According to Karady, her depiction affirms "every woman's right to choose motherhood as well as her right to control her own sexual identity."
-The New York gallery also featured a postcard of a nun who has the face of a pig surrounded by barebreasted nuns beating schoolchildren.
+The New York gallery also features a postcard of a nun who has the face of a pig surrounded by barebreasted nuns beating schoolchildren.